Datylon

 We all love reading Andy’s blog posts here at Datylon.
 In the latest one, we even felt a bit personally addressed.
 In ‘Five ways to… present bar charts’ - the first post in a series on his outlook on contextual, editorial, analytical, or design challenges - Andy dives into the subtleties of design choices and the impact small adjustments can have on the effectiveness of data communication.

 Chart creators do lean on default tool styles a lot.
-Though they are not the only one to blame for this.
+Though they are not the only ones to blame for this.
 Often, additional styling options don’t offer good alternatives that make the visual communication of data better, they just provide some bells and whistles.

 That’s why it’s the main goal of Datylon for Illustrator to take into account everything that is - as Andy puts it - ‘contextually dependent’ and to provide a super flexible solution.
 We aim at developing a tool that focuses on subtle design choices but also provides an abundant selection of properties that can make your chart completely match your visual identity.
 Hour-long meetings on what label placement options a particular chart should have are no exception in our office.

-To test the current version of our tool, we copied Andy’s charts in Datylon for Illustrator and made some extra suggestions that take into account the range of the data, the size of the category labels, the number of bars and the importance of precise readability.
+To test the current version of our tool, we copied Andy’s charts in Datylon for Illustrator and made some extra suggestions that take into account the range of the data, the size of the category labels, the number of bars, and the importance of precise readability.
 We’ve also added a bit more styling - staying away from bells and whistles but uplifting the attractiveness and effectiveness of the chart.

 Andy’s charts remade with Datylon for Illustrator: